>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 Life with Mister Potts

-Mister Potts was my maths teacher, geography teacher and my form teacher, which added up to lot of nervous hours in the classroom of a man whose mood changed like the weather.
-When he was good, he was very good; as he was on the morning he introduced us to Katie, our form prefect.
-Mister Potts smiled as he told us Katie was there to help us find our way around the school.
-‘If there’s anything you need to know, just ask Katie,’ he said, to which Katie smiled a TV hostess type smile.
+Mister Potts was my maths teacher, geography teacher and form teacher, which added up to lot of nervous hours in the classroom of a man whose mood changed like the weather.
+When he was good, he was extremely good; as he was on the morning he introduced us to Kate, our form prefect.
+Mister Potts smiled as he told us Kate was there to help us find our way around the school.
+‘If there’s anything you need to know, just ask Kate,’ he said, to which Kate smiled a TV hostess type smile.
 Together they looked a picture of delight; such a nice man; and what a pleasant girl.

-In a relaxed mood Mister Potts opened his window overlooking The Lines.
+In a relaxed mood Mister Potts opened the window by his desk, overlooking The Lines.
 ‘How far do you think it is to the ground from this window ledge?’ he asked.
 When nobody volunteered an answer, we were encouraged to make a guess.
-Being clueless, I played safe and went for forty feet, an answer midway between other guesses.
+Being clueless, I played safe and went for forty feet, an answer midway between other wild guesses.
 The correct answer was revealed when Mister Potts took a tape measure from his desk and dangled it out of the window.
 ‘Sixteen feet!’ he announced.
 ‘Sixteen feet!’ he repeated with a smile.

 Titter titter.